FernandoBasso/devnotes/content/DSA/Binary Search.md

 Suppose the input contains 4096 elements.
 At most $\log_{2}(n)$  attempts will be needed.
 And $\log_{2}(4096) = 8$.
 That is way better than potentially having to try 4096 times until the item is found or the end of the input collection is exhausted completely.

 > [!WARNING] Sorted input
-> Remember that the binary search algorithm can only be used if the input collection is sorted in ascending order.
+> Remember that the binary search algorithm can only be used if the input collection is sorted.
+It can be in ascending or descending order, by the algorithm has to adjust the comparisons accordingly.
 ## Steps

 To calculate the mid point: